Your cart

 How to Make the Giulia Spritz

-- Pour the Italicus – Measure 40 ml into the chilled glass.
+2. Pour the Italicus – Measure 40 ml into the glass.

-- Garnish – Add a few sprigs of fresh lavender or tie a small bundle onto the rim of the glass.
-Finish with a thin slice of lemon or a delicate twist of zest.
+6. Garnish – Finish with a thin slice of lemon or a delicate twist of zest.
+Add a few sprigs of fresh lavender or tie a small bundle onto the rim of the glass.

 Serve immediately, ideally with light aperitif bites like olives, crostini, or cherry tomatoes.
 This cocktail is perfect for awakening the palate and setting the tone for an elegant gathering.